California leaders vow to protect abortion in constitution - KESQ

 SACRAMENTO, Calif.
 (AP) — California voters could get a chance to add abortion protections to the state’s constitution this fall.

-California’s governor and top legislative leaders committed late Monday to putting an amendment on the ballot this November that would “enshrine the right to choose” in California.
+Gov. Gavin Newsom and top legislative leaders committed Monday to putting an amendment on the November ballot that would “enshrine the right to choose” in California.

 Their comments came hours after Politico published a draft opinion from the court that revealed a majority of the nine justices want to overturn Roe v.
 Wade, the landmark 1973 ruling that stopped state governments from banning abortion.